company formation lithuania

 However, the right to benefit from these reduced corporate tax rates is applicable if certain conditions are met, which can be detailed by our consultants in company registration in Lithuania.
 You can address to our team for information on other tax benefits that can apply to local businesses.

-It is also important to know that by the end of 2022, a special corporate tax, charged at the rate of 20%, is applied to credit institutions.
-They are to be charged with this rate for any income above the threshold of EUR 2 million.
+It is also important to know that by the end of 2022, a special corporate tax, charged at the rate of 20%, was applied to credit institutions.
+This rate applied for any income above the threshold of EUR 2 million.

 Please mind that starting with 1 January 2023, the Law on Corporate Income Tax introduced new amendments concerning the taxation of hybrid entities.